-- o In Judge Kennedy's view, mistakes by law enforcement officers that do not represent willful misconduct and do not affect the fairness of a defendant's trial are not grounds for releasing criminals to renew their war on society.
-In one of the most important criminal law cases of this decade, the Supreme Court agreed with Judge Kennedy that a "good-faith exception" to the exclusionary rule should be recognized in certain circumstances.
-Judge Kennedy had argued in a dissenting opinion that evidence in a drug case should not have been suppressed where the police officers had acted in good faith and had reasonably relied upon a search warrant, issued by an impartial magistrate, that was later found to be invalid (U.S. v.
-Leon, 1983). - o Judge Kennedy has supported the use of the death penalty.
+- o In United States v.
+Leon, Judge Kennedy strongly dissented from a decision that evidence in a drug case should be thrown out because, in the majority's view, it was based on an invalid search warrant.
+Judge Kennedy argued that the warrant was in fact valid, stating: "Whatever the merits of the exclusionary rule, its rigidities become compounded unacceptably when courts presume innocent conduct when the only common sense explanation for it is on-going criminal activity."
+(On appeal the United States Supreme Court, without examining the validity of the warrant, created a new "good faith" exception to the exclusionary rule.) - o Judge Kennedy has supported the use of the death penalty.
 In Neuschafer v.
 Whitley, (1987) an inmate murdered another inmate and was sentenced to death by the state.
 The murderer sought relief in federal court.
 When the case first came before Judge Kennedy, he sent it back to the lower court to make sure that a statement by the murderer was properly in evidence in his state trial.
 When the lower court determined that it was, Judge Kennedy then upheld the imposition of the death sentence.